danielsineus/TIME-SERIES/README.md

 ## Difficulties and challenges
 Diffculties encountered will be discussed in order to help find a way to go around them.
 Most of the difficulties come from tidying the data and make it conducive to conducting the forecasting.
+#### Handling dates
+the date was in a character format.
+It has to converted into a date format